cjekel/piecewise_linear_fit_py/README.md

 All other methods require the user to specify the specific location of break points, but in most cases the best location for these break points is unknown.
 It makes more sense to rather have the user specify the desired number of line segments, and then to quantitatively choose the best location for the ends of these line segments.

 # Changelog
+- 2018/06/16 New function which calculates the standard error for each of the model parameters (Remember model parameters are stored as my_pwlf.beta).
+Standard errors are calculated by calling se = my_pwlf.standard_errors() after you have performed a fit.
+For more information about standard errors see [this](https://en.wikipedia.org/wiki/Standard_error).
+Fix docstrings for all functions.
 - 2018/05/11 New sorted_data key which can be used to avoided sorting already ordered data.
 If your data is already ordered as x[0] < x[1] < ... < x[n-1], you may consider using sorted_data=True for a slight performance increase.
 Additionally the predict function can take the sorted_data key if the data you want to predict at is already sorted.
 Thanks to [V-Kh](https://github.com/V-Kh) for the idea and PR.
 - 2018/04/15 Now you can find piecewise linear fits that go through specified data points!
 Read [this post](http://jekel.me/2018/Force-piecwise-linear-fit-through-data/) for the details.
 - 2018/04/09 Intelligently converts your x, y, or breaks to be numpy array.